Winchburgh: Economy

 There are a number of amenities in the town of Winchburgh including a grocery store, several takeaway food shops, several convenience stores, butcher shop and deli, pharmacy, doctor's surgery, post office, community centre.
 The Tally Ho pub and beer garden, a bowling club and there are also several places of worship in the town.

 Housing Includes 19th century miner's cottages, council housing built in the 1950s, several new housing developments, sheltered housing and a care home for the elderly.

+Community facilities

+Winchburgh Sport & Wellbeing Hub is a local public leisure facility that includes a gymnasium and a swimming pool.

+Auldcathie District Park is a local park.

+Community groups include Winchburgh Growers and a local scout group.